-Each of these short knives (dha hmyaung) is from the Shan people of eastern Burma was likely used to slice betel nuts fir use in the betel quid, a mild social narcotic that was chewed.
+Each of these short knives (dha hmyaung) is from the Shan people of eastern Burma.
+It is likely that each was used to slice betel nuts for use in the betel quid, a mild social narcotic that was chewed.

 Each has an ivory or bone hilt.
 The scabbards of the two larger examples are of wood that is encased in hammered silver and decorated with bands of applied filigree wire.